2018–19 Chinese Women's Volleyball Super League

 The 2018–19 Chinese Women's Volleyball Super League was the 23rd season of the Chinese Women's Volleyball Super League, the highest professional volleyball league in China.
-The season began on 8 November 2018 and ended with the Finals on 9 March 2019.
-Tianjin Bohai Bank were the defending champions.
+The season began on 8 November 2018, and ended with the Finals on 9 March 2019.
+Tianjin Bohai Bank was the defending champion.

 On 9 March 2019, Beijing Baic Motor won their 1st Chinese Women's Volleyball Super League title, after defeating Tianjin Bohai Bank in the final, 3–0 (3–2, 3–1, 3–1).